 According to Christian tradition, when Mary, the mother of Jesus, fled through the desert from Judea to Egypt, she was introduced to the magnificent qualities of the Rose of Jericho.

 Mary blessed the plant she saw in the desert, and since then some Christians have kept the tradition of having a Rose of Jericho in their homes.
-It has become a talisman for fertility, family health and success in farming, as well as other much yearned for aspirations.
-For these reasons the Rose of Jericho makes a meaningful and extra special present for Christmas and Easter.
+It has become a talisman for fertility, family health and success in farming, as well as other much-yearned aspirations.
+For these reasons, the Rose of Jericho makes a meaningful and extra special present for Christmas and Easter.